makoit/fastapi_project_template/README.md

 ## run app local for dev

-Deployment is actually based on docker-compose for local dev.
+deployment is actually based on docker-compose for local dev.
 Execute the commands on the same folder level where the docker-compose file is located.

 ### build docker image: